Political Discernment - The Question of Affordability

 Evidence-based solutions exist.
 But many of them need to be expanded to effectively and equitably tackle persistent trends in people’s experiences of poverty.

-CPJ’s Socio-Economic Policy Analyst, Natalie Appleyard, will join the Jesuit Forum to help participants discerningly reflect upon the growing reality of an affordability crisis facing many Canadians: how it has risen to crisis proportions, and how we can respond with depth and discernment.
+CPJ’s Socio-Economic Policy Analyst, Natalie Appleyard, joined the Jesuit Forum to help participants discerningly reflect upon the growing reality of an affordability crisis facing many Canadians: how it has risen to crisis proportions, and how we can respond with depth and discernment.

 The event is finished.